 Law enforcement takes domestic violence charges very seriously in North Carolina.
-If you have been accused of committing domestic violence or assault, King Law’s criminal defense lawyers are prepared to protect your rights under North Carolina laws.
+If you have been accused of committing domestic violence, assault or kidnapping, King Law’s criminal defense lawyers are prepared to protect your rights under North Carolina laws.
 Our legal team is experienced in these sensitive matters and will advocate tirelessly for you through the court procedure to obtain the best possible result.
-Conversely, if you are a victim of domestic violence, we will help you get the required protection you deserve through the court system.
+Conversely, if you are a victim of domestic violence or communicating threats, we will help you get the required protection you deserve through the court system.

 At King Law, we understand that cases such as these can be complicated as emotions run high when individuals have or had a personal relationship.
 Our North Carolina domestic violence and assault lawyers are here to provide trusted legal support for those charged with domestic violence as well as those who are victims of domestic violence.
 We also help with Temporary Restraining Orders & Preliminary Injunctions.
 Keep in mind that these situations are very time-sensitive, which is why it is crucial to reach out to our criminal defense attorneys as soon as possible.

 Drug Possession and Paraphernalia

 Drug possession charges can lead to fines, jail time, and a conviction on your criminal record.
 Our criminal defense attorneys can help you argue for a reduced sentence or attempt to avoid jail time in some cases.

 The penalties for drug possession can be quite severe for certain types of drugs.
 Even a first offense for possession of heroin or cocaine can lead to a significant prison sentence.
 If you have multiple offenses on your record, a simple possession charge could become a felony.
 Our criminal defense attorneys also understand that you may need additional help if you are dealing with drug addiction.
-We can provide information about counseling, substance abuse assessments, as well as outpatient and inpatient treatment options.
+We can provide information about counseling, substance abuse assessments, criminal diversion programs as well as outpatient and inpatient treatment options.

 You may be able to seek an expungement for certain misdemeanors or felonies on your criminal record.
 Our attorneys can explain the process and tell you whether your offenses may qualify.